EBagnati/bagnati-challenge1/README.md

-# Challenge 1 - A gradient method for the minimization of a multivariate function
+# Challenge 1 - Minimization of a multivariate function

-This program can be used to compute the minimum of a multivariate function through the gradient method.
+This program can be used to compute the minimum of a multivariate function through the gradient method and the momentum method.
 More in detail:

 - The parameters of the problem are listed in the text file `parameters.txt`.
 This is very convenient because they are all gathered in the same place and they can be easily modified by the user